Faderhead: History

 In spring of 2020 Faderhead played only one show of the "Asteria"-Germany tour (on March 7, 2020 in Mannheim) before the tour was cancelled due to the worldwide Coronavirus/COVID-19 pandemic.
 Faderhead released the single "I Did Not Know" with guest vocalist Sven Friedrich of Solar Fake and the Halloween-single "Halloween Spooky Queens".
 In December Faderhead released the "2077"-EP, which was music meant for playing the Cyberpunk 2077 game that was released shortly after.
 Faderhead also created an electronic remix for "Gesegnet & Verflucht" a song by German singer Nino DeAngelo.

 In 2021 Faderhead released the single "Better" with guest vocalist Chris Harms (Lord Of The Lost).
 Despite the on-going pandemic, the "15 Years Of Faderhead"-anniversary show took place at Circus Probst in Gelsenkirchen/Germany.

 In 2021 success also came as songwriter for other bands: the band Eisbrecher entered the official German album charts at #1 with their album "Liebe.
 Macht.
 Monster." for which Faderhead co-wrote the song "Nein Danke" and the band Lord Of The Lost entered the official German album charts at #2 with their album "Judas" for which Faderhead co-wrote the song "2000 Years A Pyre".

 Faderhead also remixed "Halloween Spooky Queens" and released a 2021 version along with an official lyric video.

 In December 2021 Faderhead released the full-length album "Years Of The Serpent" with the singles "All Black Everything" and "Too Dead For Life", both of which were released with music videos.

-2022 at saw Faderhead return to the live stage at solo gigs and festivals like Unter Schwarzer Flagge 2022, M'era Luna 2022 and E-Tropolis 2022.
+2022 at saw Faderhead return to the live stage at solo gigs and festivals like Unter Schwarzer Flagge 2022, M'era Luna 2022, E-Tropolis 2022 and Dark Storm 2022.

+He also released the single "Dark Water" from the "Years Of The Serpent" album.

-For Halloween, Faderhead did another remix of "Halloween Spooky Queens", this time 48bpm faster than the original version.
+For Halloween 2022, Faderhead did another remix of "Halloween Spooky Queens", this time 48bpm faster than the original version.

+Before Christmas 2022, Faderhead released an EP of acoustic versions of 4 of his songs.
+This EP was called "Therapy For One".

+In April 2023, Faderhead released a 5 song EP called "The Ascender".
+The EP comes with a 60 page graphic novel, available for free download.
+Faderhead released "Noise Night" from that EP as the single, along with a music video.

+In 2024, Faderhead released 11 singles, which were released on the first day of each new month from January to November.
+The band also played the main stage of Amphi Festival in Köln, Germany.